 We hope that this year's event, happening between May 9 - 13, 2022 will feature the same celebration of young people's voices, world-class competition and global cultural exchange as in years when we have been able to welcome you to London.

 The US National Competition Winner receives: $300 Prize, an ESU Certificate & Represents the United States in the ESU International Public Speaking Competition May 9 - 13, 2022 in London via Zoom!

 Video speech submissions for the National/Regional Competition are due: February 28th As you prepare your video entry, please review the Guidance for IPSC Speakers 2021 packet.
-All participants in the 2021 competition must make a recording of their performance.
-Recordings must be 5 minutes or under on the IPSC National Theme: The best route to change engages all voices .
-Please upload your video to YouTube and enter the complete video address in the submission link below.
+All participants in the 2022 competition must make a recording of their performance.
+Recordings must be 5 minutes or under on the IPSC National Theme:"Relations between nations are too important to be left to governments alone" Please upload your video to YouTube and enter the complete video address in the submission link below.
 PLEASE MAKE YOUR VIDEO UNLISTED.
 If you have any issues with your video upload, please contact Alice Uhl at firstname.lastname@example.org

 |Review Guidelines and Submit Here|